Data scientists aim to detect internet censorship in real time

 “This research, which aims to reliably discover internet censorship at scale, in real-time, develops critical capabilities for allowing citizens around the world to live in a free and open society, to promote constructive discourse, and ultimately to allow communities, societies, and public institutions to thrive,” Feamster said.
 “It is a quintessential data science problem—to date, computer scientists have developed specific internet measurement techniques as building blocks, but those techniques also still yield messy data, with a lot of uncertainty.
 Data science allows us to take these fundamental approaches and ultimately go from messy data to deriving insights with more confidence that we can today.”

-—Adapted from an article published by the University of Chicago Data Science Initiative.
+—Adapted from an article published by the University of Chicago Data Science Institute.